someoneusedmyname/PHP-Object-Oriented-Programming/README.md

 ### PIE:

-- Polymorphism: implements keyword
+- Polymorphism: A class has varying functionality while sharing a common interfaces.
+Use the implements keyword to implement an interface in a child class.
-- Inheritance: extends keyword
+- Inheritance: The subclass inherits all of the public and protected methods from the parent class with the extends keword.
-- Encapsulation: “get” and “set” methods etc.
+- Encapsulation: Enclosing the internal details of the object to protect from external sources with “get” and “set” methods etc.